 In law, negligence is an act or failure to act (omission), that doesn't meet the level of appropriate care expected, which results in injury or loss.

 If a doctor or health professional is negligent when giving you medical treatment, this is called 'clinical negligence'.

 NHS Resolution is the part of the NHS which has been set up to deal with negligence claims.
 They defend claims brought against the NHS and share learning from claims to improve patient and staff safety in the future.

 This means that you are vulnerable because of your mental health problem, and you need a level of care or control that you are not receiving at the time of the warrant to keep you safe and healthy.

 The job of an occupational health professional is to assess you to find out:

-- if you are fit for the work you do
+if you're fit for the work you do

-Your employer can refer you to occupational health if you have a physical or mental health problem that is affecting your work or causing you to take time off sick, particularly if this is more than 2 or 3 weeks at once.
+Your employer can refer you to occupational health if you have a physical or mental health problem that is affecting your work or causing you to take time off sick, particularly if this is more than two or three weeks at once.